 - 2/3 cup plain non-dairy yogurt

 - 1/2 teaspoon vanilla

-Drain soaked cashews and pat dry.
-In a food processor, blend together all ingredients until smooth.
+- Drain soaked cashews and pat dry.
+In a food processor or high speed blender, blend together all ingredients until smooth.
 Place in container and store in fridge.